 Amazingly, this tool also enables the Remote Desktop Connection for Windows 7 Home Premium.
 The good thing about this patcher is you can revert the changes back to the way it was by clicking the Unpatch button.
 There are some scripts that can also do the same by patching termsvr.dll file but it doesn’t provide a way to undo the patch.

-The Concurrent RDP Patcher tool is released at The Green Button forums, which if you never heard of it before, is the official Windows Media Center Community forum.
-The patcher was updated a while ago and is confirmed to work on Windows 7 Service Pack 1.
-It is also compatible with both 32bit and 64bit versions of Windows 7.
+The Concurrent RDP Patcher tool was originally released by a member of The Green Button, which used to be the official Windows Media Center Community forum.
+Sadly that forum is no longer available.
+The patcher was updated by its original author a while ago to include compatibility for Windows 7 Service Pack 1.
+As it was effectively abandoned by the author after this we have since made further updates to the tool as and when needed.
+It is compatible with both 32bit and 64bit versions of Windows 7.

 Note that this version of Concurrent RDP Patcher patches the dll on Windows 7 RTM, Service Pack 1 and with update KB3003743 which was released in October 2014.

 Important Updates For 2019 (and October 2018)

 For four years the termsrv.dll file wasn’t changed and the Concurrent RDP Patcher worked fine from October 2014 onwards.
 Recently though, Microsoft made changes to the dll and it broke the patcher with Rollup update KB4462923 released in October 2018.
 If you are still running with that update or have not yet installed any Rollup updates beyond January 2019, we have a dedicated Concurrent RDP Patcher that works with it.